 Currently, Petering is Associate Professor of Music at Carthage College, one hour north of Chicago.
 He received his Ph.D. in composition at the University of Minnesota where he studied with Judith Lang Zaimont.
 He has also studied with Wallace DePue, Marilyn Shrude, Burton Beerman, Maurice Monhardt, John Downey and Marion Verhaalen.
 In his spare time, he enjoys watercolor and lithography, as well as swimming, basketball and golf.

-Please search "Mark Petering" on imslp.org as well as iTunes, Google Play, Apple Music and Spotify.
+Please search "Mark Petering" on imslp.org as well as iTunes, Google Play, Apple Music, Spotify and Tidal.